-Written by Budd Schulberg and directed by Elia Kazan, this 1957 film's message about the power and danger of media demagoguery is still frighteningly relevant, while Griffith's memorable acting helped him get his start in Hollywood, and is usually considered the finest performance of his career.
+Written by Budd Schulberg (based on his short story "Your Arkansas Traveler") and directed by Elia Kazan, this 1957 film's message about the power and danger of media demagoguery is still frighteningly relevant, while Griffith's memorable acting helped him get his start in Hollywood, and is usually considered the finest performance of his career.

-In 2008 the film was added to the National Film Registry
+In 2008 the film was added to the National Film Registry.

 The film provides examples of:

 - Bittersweet Ending: Would likely be a Downer Ending if not for Miller's media savvy analysis accompanying the whole thing; noting that Lonesome will likely be able to revive some of his career, but his days as a powerful icon are over, and while Marsha is still shaken from the ordeal, she is comforted mildly by Miller informing her she only proved stronger seeing Lonesome away.